salhiabdelkrim/salhiabdelkrim/README.md

-- 👋 Hi, I’m @salhiabdelkrim
+### 👋 Hello!
+I'm Abdelkrim Salhi

-- 👀 I’m software engineering student
+- 🎓 I'm a Software Engineering student passionate about building digital solutions.
-- 🌱 I’m currently learning web and mobile developement
+- 🌐 Currently exploring web and mobile development technologies.
-- 💞️ I’m looking to collaborate on projects
+- 🤝 Open to collaborating on interesting projects, especially in frontend or full-stack development.
-- 📫 How to reach me : email adress -> abdelk.salhi15@gmail.com
+- 📫 You can reach me at: **abdelk.salhi15@gmail.com**

 <!---
 salhiabdelkrim/salhiabdelkrim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.